airbytehq/airbyte/docs/connector-development/cdk-python/schemas.md

 ### Performance consideration

-Transofrming each object on the fly would add some time for each object processing.
+Transforming each object on the fly would add some time for each object processing.
 This time is depends on object/schema complexitiy and hardware configuration.

 There is some performance benchmark we've done with ads\_insights facebook schema \(it is complex schema with objects nested inside arrays ob object and a lot of references\) and example object.
 Here is average transform time per single object, seconds: